 “When Junior opened that door, it’s like you came to the door, and you got to play in there, but you were never inside.
 Have you always felt like an outsider?”
 Petty asked.

 “A little bit.
 Honestly, some of that is by choice,” Keselowski admitted.
 “I think, subconsciously, I like to play that role because I’m more comfortable with it.
 There’s a freedom in it where you’re not always worried about what other people think.”

 Keselowski’s carefree style has worked out pretty well for him.
-It’s that same attitude that will likely help him eventually achieve success for a Roush Fenway organization that hasn’t had much of it in more than decade.
+It’s that same attitude that will likely help him eventually achieve success for an RFK Racing organization that hasn’t had much of it in more than a decade.